oh2mp/deskcade/README.md

 of hardware eg. display and controllers.

 I used AdvanceMAME in my project.
-It can be downloaded from [advancemame.it](http://www.advancemame.it/download)

-Note: I used Press Start 2P font for Advance menu.
+It can be downloaded from [advancemame.it](http://www.advancemame.it/download) I also used Press Start 2P font for Advance menu.
 It looks like old JAMMA game font and can be downloaded freely from [1001freefonts.com](https://www.1001freefonts.com/press_start_2p.font)

+# NOTE: This is not suitable for beginners.
+If you want to do similar, you should have knowledge
+how to make a buildroot image and how to configure Linux.
+For beginners it's better just use some ready made game emulator distribution like [RetroPie](https://retropie.org.uk/) or [PiPlay](https://piplay.org/)

 ## Directories: